 Why do we still celebrate Hispanic Heritage Month?

 Rhode Island Latino Arts was founded in 1988 as the Hispanic Heritage Month Committee, and it has not only become our signature event, but each year it marks another passing year of our story.
-Or better put, of YOUR story.
+Or better put, of your story.

 So why, after all these years, do you still celebrate Hispanic Heritage Month?

 People, allies, gente in the media, you have a greater responsibility: to ensure you are telling our stories the way they should be told and supporting all of us in times when we cannot afford to let anyone else tell it for us.
-Our contributions are valuable; we are a significant part of the now and future of this nation.
+Our contributions are valuable.
+We are a significant part of the now and future of this nation.
 Our economic, cultural and intellectual impact is and will continue to be strong and must be acknowledged.

 Let us know how we can help, and be sure to register your event to be listed on our calendar page.